 - Ask before you touch them.
-Touching or putting your arms around the person might make him or her feel trapped, which can lead to greater panic or flashbacks.
+Touching or putting your arms around the person might make them feel trapped, which can lead to greater panic or flashbacks.

 - If it is a smell or an item causing the flashback, slowly explain this to them and with permission remove it.

-At a time when your loved one isn’t having a flashback it can be good to sit down and discuss what helpful to them.
-It can also be good to make a list of triggers, this can help reduce the exposure until the person is ready.
+At a time when your loved one isn’t having a flashback, it can be good to sit down and discuss what is helpful to them.
+It can also be helpful to make a list of triggers, this can help reduce the exposure until the person is ready.